ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ---

-By following this roadmap, implementing multi-region architectures, and exploring extended use cases, the API gateway can evolve into a highly scalable, secure, and versatile solution.
+**info**: By following this roadmap, implementing multi-region architectures, and exploring extended use cases, the API gateway can evolve into a highly scalable, secure, and versatile solution.
 This ensures it remains future-proof and ready to meet the demands of a rapidly changing technological landscape.
+{:.prompt-info}

 ---